diridari/logging-cpp/README.md

 ### setLogLevel
-with this function you can change the amount of information witch gets printed to the cli or tho the logfile.
+With this function you can change the amount of information witch gets printed to the cli or tho the logfile.

 This functions is overloaded with: